-Before I get up to bed, I raise my head from a deep sleep (my face pressed on the pillow all night) and see the sun coming up.
+Before I get to bed, I raise my head from a night of deep sleep (my face pressed on the pillow all night) and see the sun.
 Then, I press my face again on the pillow and extend my sleep.
 Trying to.
 For around 15 minutes or so.

 Before I end my shower, I turn off the heating machine, then shower.
 Then, I pour another 3 pails of cold water from the bucket to finish my ritual.

 I don’t want to sound fancy because I’m not here to brag.
 I simply describe my daily morning to you.
-In fact, it does sound a bit boring.
+It does sound a bit boring.
 Yet, that’s how my life is. *smiles*

 You know, my life is isolated and mundane.
 It’s living an imperfect life with 100% introspection.
 Less talking, less BS.